EvgeniyBoklag/DictionaryRange/README.md

 # DictionaryRange
- Show English Dictionary Words between provided range Task description:
+ Show English Dictionary Words between provided range.

+ Task description:
  Create a Web API project.

-The following file contains an English dictionary list: http://www.math.sjsu.edu/~foster/dictionary.txt Download this file and add it to your project.
+The following file contains an English dictionary list: http://www.math.sjsu.edu/~foster/dictionary.txt .
+Download this file and add it to your project.
 Create a controller "WordController" that will allow range queries against this dictionary list file.